 \section{Abstract}

 Coherent control of quantum emitters is essential for scalable quantum photonic technologies.
-The recently proposed swing-up of quantum emitter (SUPER) scheme enables the coherent preparation of excitons via off-resonant, red-detuned laser pulses, offering highly efficient single-photon generation.
+The recently proposed swing-up of quantum emitter (SUPER) scheme allows efficient and coherent preparation of single photons via off-resonant, red-detuned laser pulses, simplifying laser suppression and enhancing photon collection.
 We present a systematic study of SUPER excitation applied to a single GaAs quantum dot in a low-Q micropillar cavity.
-After identifying optimal excitation conditions, we benchmark the SUPER scheme against above-band, p-shell, and two-photon biexciton excitation (TPE).
-Despite requiring higher excitation powers, SUPER achieves near-unity population inversion ($\sim$95\%) and high single-photon purity ($g^{(2)}=0.03$), comparable to TPE, while also yielding a shortened exciton decay time ($\sim$200 ps), indicative of direct, efficient exciton preparation.
-A polarization-resolved analysis reveals that, when both excitation and collection are aligned with the exciton dipole, SUPER results in a highly polarized single-photon emission exceeding resonant TPE saturation by a factor of 1.45.
-Under optimal excitation conditions, we also observe biexciton preparation via a distinct SUPER resonance, confirmed by unpolarized exciton emission, extended lifetime due to the biexciton–exciton cascade, and biexciton emission, constituting the first experimental demonstrations of biexciton preparation under SUPER.
-These findings are in good agreement with a proposed four-level theoretical model including the biexciton.
-We also report that, strikingly, a slight misalignment of laser polarization induces an additional SUPER resonance that selectively populates the orthogonal exciton state without altering the nominal excitation polarization.
-These findings establish the SUPER scheme as a versatile tool for state-selective exciton and biexciton control, with strong potential for quantum photonic applications.
+We perform a comparison of the key figures of merit against the well-established two-photon excitation (TPE).
+Despite requiring higher excitation powers, SUPER achieves near-unity population inversion of the exciton state ($\sim$95\%) and high single-photon purity ($g^{(2)}=0.03$) comparable to that under TPE, while also exhibiting a shortened decay time ($\sim$200 ps) reducing the time jitter in the exciton population.
+A polarization-resolved analysis reveals that when both excitation and collection are aligned with one of the exciton dipoles, SUPER results in polarized single-photon emission, exceeding the resonant TPE saturation by a factor of 1.45.
+Under optimized excitation conditions, we also observe biexciton preparation via a distinct SUPER resonance, confirmed by the appearance of the biexciton emission line, constituting the first experimental demonstration of biexciton preparation using SUPER.
+These findings are in good agreement with a proposed four-level theoretical model that incorporates the biexciton state.
+We also report that a slight misalignment of laser polarization induces an additional SUPER resonance that selectively populates the orthogonal exciton dipole, without altering the nominal excitation polarization.
+This unexpected behavior reveals a new degree of freedom for coherent state preparation.
+Our findings establish the SUPER scheme as a versatile tool for state-selective exciton and biexciton control.